Personal Promotion Board – role and membership

 - Alert senior management to cases where inconsistencies or diversity issues may require a local reappraisal of standards or procedures

 1.3 The PPB will meet annually and will view all nominations and interview reports considered by the local Personal Promotion Panels.
-It will also ratify the recommendations of the local panels for nominations to band G and above.
+It will also ratify the recommendations of the local panels for nominations to band G and above in non-science roles.

 1.4 The PPB will also receive, review and monitor equal opportunity statistics and success rates.

-1.5 The chair of the PPB will report annually to the Chief Executive and Institute Directors on whether he or she is satisfied that local Personal Promotion procedures have been operated fairly and with due regard to equality of opportunities, and will make recommendations for future action or change as appropriate.
+1.5 The chair of the PPB will report annually (in a joint report with the chair of the IEB) to the Chief Executive and Institute Directors on whether he or she is satisfied that local Personal Promotion procedures have been operated fairly and with due regard to equality of opportunities, and will make recommendations for future action or change as appropriate.

 2.1 The BBSRC Personal Promotions Board will be chaired by a member of BBSRC Council or senior respected scientist.